couchbaselabs/cbconflictmgmt/revtrees.md

 ## Basics of Rev Trees

+### What they do

+The purpose of Rev Tree's is to establish a relationship between the most recent edits of a document that exists on different machines.
+The relationship that edits can have are:

+1. Both are at same edit.
+2. One edit is based on another edit.
+3. The edits are in conflict.

+When 1 or 2 are established, it means the edits are "correct" and correct state of the document is not in question.

+When 3 happens, it means the document was edited on multiple nodes before a successful XDCR replication occurred, and now the edits are not correctly ordered and it's possible the edits have 2 unique and valid states, it is in conflict.

+When this happens Couchbase will store both edits, pick an interim winner (the same winner will be selected on all nodes) and "hide" the losing conflict(s) and mark the document as being in conflict so that it can found, using views and other searches, by an external agents who can potentially resolve the conflicts.

+### How they do it

 Each time a document is created, edited or deleted, a revision entry (rev) is added to the document's rev history, or an existing "leaf" entry is updated.
 Each revision entry is made up of these fields with these sizes:

 <table>